tshort/Eyeball.jl/README.md

 * Some types are not recursed into.
 This includes modules.
 You can use `o` to open these in a new tree view.
 * `O` and `all = true` adds a wrapper `Eyeball.All` around the object.
   This is mainly for use with modules where options are taken with `name(module, all = true)`.
+* Summarize `z` shows a summary of child objects.
+That's useful for DataFrames, nested arrays, and similar types.

 ## Examples